 MAKE IT IN ADVANCE

 I recommend making the pavlova the night before serving, or in the morning if you plan on serving it later in the evening.
 This will give the pavlova plenty of time to cool and dry in the oven for the perfect crisp meringue shell and slightly chewy centre.
+You could even make the pavlova 1-2 days in advance and keep it in an air-tight container.

 CRISP & CHEWY VS SOFT & MARSHMALLOWY